FREE SHIPPING on orders of $85 or more

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Englert include Engel, Engels, Engell, Engeler, Engeli, Aingel, Aingell, Aengel, Aengell, Aingeler, Engele, Aingele, Engler, Engebretson, Engelbrekt, Engelbretson, Engebrecht, Engelbrecht, Engelbrecher, Engelbert and many more.

 This web page shows only a small excerpt of our Englert research.
-Another 239 words (17 lines of text) covering the years 1772, 1630, 1674, 1669 and 1694 are included under the topic Early Englert History in all our PDF Extended History products.
+Another 239 words (17 lines of text) covering the years 1772, 1630, 1674, 1669 and 1694 are included under the topic Early Englert History in all our PDF Extended History products and printed products wherever possible.

-Another 73 words (5 lines of text) are included under the topic Early Englert Notables in all our PDF Extended History products.
+Another 45 words (3 lines of text) are included under the topic Early Englert Notables in all our PDF Extended History products and printed products wherever possible.

 Englert Settlers in United States in the 18th Century